PatelUtkarsh/commitment/README.markdown

-Commitment is a small Tornado application that generates random commit messages.
+Quoteme is a small Tornado application that generates random quote messages.

     http://whatthecommit.com/

 # License

-Copyright (c) 2010 Nick Gerakines <nick@gerakines.net>
+Copyright (c) 2010 Utkarsh Patel <itismeutkarsh@gmail.com>

 This project and its contents are open source under the MIT license.